Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Experiments

-\paragraph{Implementation Details} For a fair comparison, we follow the experimental settings by \citet{gulrajani2020search}, including data splits (20\% data are reserved for validation for each training domain), hyper-parameter search (a search distribution is pre-defined for each hyper-parameter), number of iterations (default to be 5,000), image augmentation (cropping, resizing, horizontal ﬂips, color jitter, grayscaling, normalization, etc.) and the base model backbone (ResNet-50 \citep{he2016deep} pre-trained on ImageNet as initialization).
-For our proposed FGMix, we set the iteration $\tau$ to start training and applying weight generation as 3,000, and the learning rate of weight generation policy $\beta$ as 1e-3.
-We perform model selection by tuning the scaling factor $\lambda$ from $\text{RandomChoice}([1, 3, 5, 10, 20])$\footnote{Note that $\lambda=1$ is equivalent to having no scaling \& shifting effect.} and the neighbourhood size $\gamma$ from $10^{\text{Uniform}(0,2)}$ on the training domain validation sets.
-All experiments are repeated for 5 trials with different random seeds\footnote{Experiments are conducted on NVIDIA A100 with 40GB memory.}.
+For a fair comparison, we follow the experimental settings by \citet{gulrajani2020search}, including data splits (20\% data are reserved for validation for each training domain), hyper-parameter search (a search distribution is pre-defined for each hyper-parameter), number of iterations (default to be 15,000 for \texttt{DomainNet} and 5,000 for the other datasets), image augmentation (cropping, resizing, horizontal ﬂips, color jitter, grayscaling, normalization, etc.) and the base model backbone (ResNet-50 \citep{he2016deep} pre-trained on ImageNet as initialization).\